 - Memory foam mattresses are typically most comfortable and can provide a better night's sleep for seniors.

 - Memory foam is also better for durability and flexibility.

 - The right mattress can provide pressure relief - an important feature to combat the aches and pains typically associated with aging; memory foam is highly rated for this.

 Spend Time Before Money

 An adjustable bed can make a big difference in the quality of your sleep.
-Spend some time doing the research to make the right choice for you.
+Spend some time reviewing the best adjustable beds for seniors to make the right choice for you.